|Comparison||Compare with other hops|

 Magnum (GR) Hop Substitutions

 If the Magnum (GR) hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
-The old way of chosing replacement hops was done by experience and "feel".
+The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Magnum (GR) substitutions.

 Experienced brewers have chosen the following hops as substitutions of Magnum (GR):

 Is Magnum (GR) available in lupulin powder?

 Unfortunately, there is no lupulin powder version of the Magnum (GR) hop.
 Neither Yakima Chief Hops (Cryo/LupuLN2) nor Haas (Lupomax) have created versions of this hop in lupulin powder form yet.
 This new type of hop product is pure concentrated lupulin powder, which leads to more flavor when used in the whirlpool or dry hop additions.